Exodromy: Oriented pushouts oriented fiber products

-We turn to the compatibility of oriented fibre products with étale geometric morphisms.
-Our treatment is inspired by Illusie's discussion \cite[Exposé XI, 1.10(b)]{MR3309086}.
-First we prove what must be a standard fact about the compatibility of ordinary pullbacks and étale geometric morphisms (\Cref{lem:slicepullback}) which we could not locate in the literature.
+We begin with what must be a standard fact about the compatibility of ordinary pullbacks and étale geometric morphisms (\Cref{lem:slicepullback}).
+However, we could not locate the following in the existing literature.